Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/debugging-csharp.md

 1. Open your C# project in VS Code
 2. Click on the Run and Debug icon in the sidebar (or press Ctrl+Shift+D)
-3. Click on "create a launch.json file" and select ".NET Core" from the dropdown
+3. Click on "create a launch.json file" and select ".NET Core" from the dropdown.
+    * You may have to create a new configuration if it doesn't appear.
+If so, choose **Create configuration** and choose ".NET Core Launch (web)" from the options
-4. VS Code will create a `.vscode/launch.json` file with default configurations and open the contents
+5. VS Code will create a `.vscode/launch.json` file with default configurations and open the contents
-5. Replace the default content with the following JSON.
+6. Replace the default content with the following JSON.
 Note that the `program` key has a path to a file named `HarborMaster.dll`.
 The name of this file will change for every project — all other values will remain the same.
    ```json
    {
        // Use IntelliSense to learn about possible attributes.